EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 #### Reports should at least address:

 * How do the agency's goals and objectives translate into its daily activities?
-* How are the different stakeholders[10] involved in the agency’s governance and work; does the panel consider the level of involvement sufficient?
+* How are the different stakeholders[^esg-stakeholders] involved in the agency’s governance and work; does the panel consider the level of involvement sufficient?
 * How does the agency ensure a clear distinction between external quality assurance and its other fields of work, if applicable (i.e. clear communication and preventing conflict of interest; Annex 5 should be taken into account in that regard)?.

 ### 3.2 Official status